 No, seriously…eggs.

-Not tacky plastic ones or large chocolate ones encased in coloured foil, but decorative eggs: mostly hand-painted eggshells designed to hang on your Osterbaum (Easter tree).
+Not tacky plastic ones or large chocolate ones encased in coloured foil, but decorated and decorative eggs: mostly hand-painted eggshells designed to hang on an Osterbaum (an “Easter tree” made from small thin willow branches or similar).

 Otherwise, consider the Easter markets good quality arts and crafts markets, with a tasty dose of regional cuisine thrown into the mix.

-Even without the wintry ambience and Christmas punch, it’s nice to browse the stalls, sip a glass of Austrian wine, and sample a wild boar sausage or a steaming bowl of vegetarian goulash.
+Even without any wintry ambience or Christmas punch, it’s nice to browse the stalls, sip a glass of Austrian wine, and sample a wild boar sausage or a bowl of vegetarian goulash.

-Market hours vary, but they commonly open mid-morning and close early and mid-evening (6-9pm).
+Market hours vary between markets, but they commonly open mid-morning and close sometime in the evening.

 The main markets

-The largest, most popular and most convenient markets for visitors to the city are:
+The three largest, most popular and most convenient markets for visitors to the city are:

 (Welcome sign at the Ostermarkt am Hof)